tikv/tikv/docs/how-to/configure/store-limit.md

     > **Note:**
     >
     > The modification only takes effect on stores added after this configuration change, and will be applied to all stores in the  cluster after you restart TiKV.
-If you want this change to work  immediately on all stores or some individual stores before the change without restarting, combine this configuration with the following method.
+If you want this change to work  immediately on all stores or some individual stores before the change without restarting, combine this configuration with the `pd-ctl` tool method below.
 See [Sample usages](#sample-usages) for more details.

 - Use the `pd-ctl` tool to view or modify the upper limit of the scheduling rate.
 The commands are: